drinkcat/SmarterScale/README.md

 ### What about openScale?

-I even tried to understand if I could add support in [openScale](https://github.com/oliexdev/openScale), but sadly the data appears to be [encrypted](https://github.com/oliexdev/openScale/issues/1105).
-And even if I could add support, I'm unsure if this would have helped, as I'm not sure if the issue with my scale is hardware or software.
+I even tried to understand if I could add support for my Fitbit Aria Air in [openScale](https://github.com/oliexdev/openScale), but sadly the data appears to be [encrypted](https://github.com/oliexdev/openScale/issues/1105).
+And even if I could add support, I'm unsure if this would have helped, as I'm not sure if the connectivity issue with my scale would be fixed with another app.